mcallisters/AI-powered-travel-planner/README.md

 ## ✨ Features

-- **🎤 Voice Input**: Record your travel plans using the microphone or upload an audio file
 - **✍️ Text Input**: Type your travel requirements in natural language
 - **🤖 AI Processing**: Uses OpenAI GPT-4 to understand and extract trip details
 - **🔍 Real-time Search**: Searches for flights, hotels, and car rentals using Tavily API